Warlpiri people: The arts

-Warlpiri are known for their traditional dances and have given performances at major events.
-Singing and dancing are also used in Warlpir culture for turning boys into men, curing sicknesses, childbirth, attacking enemies, and ensuring fertility.
+Warlpiri people are known for their traditional dances and have given performances at major events.
+Singing and dancing are also used in Warlpiri culture for turning boys into men, curing sicknesses, childbirth, attacking enemies, and ensuring fertility.
 The Warlpiri also have many different religious ceremonies and events where they sing and dance.

 Many Indigenous artists, particularly in the Papunya Tula organisation, are of Warlpiri descent.
-Warnayaka Art, in Lajamanu, Northern Territory, is owned by the artists, who create works across a range of traditional and contemporary art mediums.
+Warnayaka Art, in Lajamanu, Northern Territory, is owned by the artists, who create works across a range of traditional and contemporary art media.
 A small gallery displays the art, and some of the artists have been finalists in the National Aboriginal & Torres Strait Islander Art Award.
 In the past, Warlpiri artwork was created on wood and sand.
 Then later, the artwork was made on the body of Warlpiri people.
 Today the art is used in galleries to pass down tradition and laws to the next generation of the Warlpiri people.